Zigtecnologia-web/uploadFiles/README.md

 # uploadFiles
 A class for handling file uploads using PHP

-# uploadFiles
-A class for handling file uploads using PHP.

 ## 🚀 Features
 - Validate file size and extension
 - Define allowed extensions